 Plyometric exercises offer one of the best ways for you to build muscular power, which means moving fast with strength.
 They add force behind each of your steps so you can clock faster paces.

 The better the muscles are at producing force against the ground quickly, the less time you spend on the ground, thus the faster you become.
 This plyometric strength workout is a great place to start.
-It focuses on key strength-building moves, DAA Industry Opt Out.
+It focuses on key strength-building moves, with a quick plyo peppered in to challenge your muscles.

-Repeat on left side: This 18-minute, high-intensity workout was programmed by Hinge hips back as you straighten the left leg and lower chest with flat back, Chris Lee.
+Start seated with legs straight: This 18-minute, high-intensity workout was programmed by Tinman Elite trainer, Chris Lee.
 Review each move, demonstrated by Lee below, so you can learn the proper form, then follow along with him in the video above.
 Perform each exercise for the recommended number of reps.
 Complete the workout at least once a week.

 The Warmup: 1 round